|Nutritional Guidelines (per serving)|

-These moist sweet potato muffins get extra texture and flavor from pecans and the cinnamon-sugar topping.
-I added 1/2 of toffee bits (Bits 'O Brickle Bits) to the muffins or turn them into a bread.
-The sweet potato puree lowers the amount of oil needed in the recipe, and it makes the muffins very moist.
+These sweet potato muffins get extra texture and flavor from pecans and the cinnamon-sugar topping.
+You optionally can add 1/2 cup of toffee bits (Bits 'O Brickle Bits) to the muffins or turn them into a bread.
+The sweet potato purée lowers the amount of oil needed in the recipe and makes the muffins very moist.

-These muffins can be frozen for up to 3 months.
-If you make two batches and freeze one, you'll have a fabulous treat to serve when friends and family visit.
+The muffins can be frozen for up to 3 months.
+If you make two batches and freeze one, you'll have a fabulous treat to serve when friends and family visit unexpectedly.

 - 1 3/4 cups/8 ounces all-purpose flour